pestilence

 双语例句

-我必使瘟疫进入西顿,使血流在他街上。 - They are craze by the famine and pestilence of that bitter winter.
+我必使瘟疫进入西顿,使血流在他街上。 - They were crazed by the famine and pestilence of that bitter winter.